divanov2004/pset-3/README.md

 I've written some code in `change.js`, but it's incomplete.
 It's supposed to print the number of quarters, dimes, nickels, and pennies needed to make change.

 Your code needs to support numbers in the range [`0.01`, `0.99`].
 Numbers outside of this range and non-numeric values are invalid.
+You may assume that all test cases, when valid, will have exactly two digits to the right of the decimal point.

 There are two possible outputs.
 * `Q quarters, D dimes, N nickels, and P pennies.`